monikadoble7/HR-Dataset-Analysis-Visualization/README.md

 ### 📞 Feedback & Contributions

 Got suggestions?
-Open an Issue, share a screenshot of your improved dashboard, or email me at **[your.email@example.com](mailto:your.email@example.com)**.
+Open an Issue, share a screenshot of your improved dashboard, or email me at
+Contact:
+name: Monika Doble
+Email:monikadoble7@gmail.com.
 Let’s make this HR dashboard more insightful!